Better Know a District: Better Know a Riding

 On February 22, 2010, Colbert began his one-part series, Better Know a Riding, during his coverage of the 2010 Winter Olympics.
 The featured riding (a riding is an electoral district in Canada) was Vancouver South, represented by Ujjal Dosanjh.

 Better Know a Kissinger

 One part series on Henry Kissinger prior to Colbert's interview of Henry Kissinger.

 Better Know a Salinger

 During the second edition of c'O'lbert Book Club, centered around J.D.
 Salinger, Colbert profiled the author in 'part one of my one-part series, Better Know a Salinger'.
 The first and only issue was based on the Fighting J.D.

 Better Know a Hemingway

 Third edition of Colbert Book Club features this "part one of a one-part series".

 Better Know a America

-On December 8, 2014, while hosting the show in Washington DC, Colbert debuted another one-part series, Better Know a America [sic].
+On December 8, 2014, while hosting the show in Washington, D.C., Colbert debuted another one-part series, Better Know a America [sic].